 What is the problem — and the solution?

 In this writing we will identify the single issue that has been a logical stumblingblock for many students of Scripture.
-That stumblingblock is seen in the following question regarding the Last Supper:
+That stumblingblock is seen in the following question asked by many, regarding the Last Supper: